Mr-RStark/kitoinfocom/readme.txt

 =>In the end if you face any error, issue or there is any feedback feel free to contact me.

 =>for admin login username - admin@kitoinfocom.com and pswd = 123456

+First Task = there is form in checkout page which use captcha and csrf both check this page for task 1